Ready to Die: Commercial performance

 Ready to Die shipped 57,000 units in its first week of release.
-However, it was then certified Gold by the RIAA only two months after its release on November 15, 1994.
-On October 16, 1995, only a year and one month after its release the album was certified double Platinum.
-Ready to Die was then certified triple Platinum on August 26, 1998, and was later certified 4× Platinum by the RIAA on October 19, 1999.
-In April 2018, Ready to Die was certified 6 × Platinum by the Recording Industry Association of America (RIAA).
+However, it was then certified gold by the RIAA only two months after its release on November 15, 1994.
+On October 16, 1995, only a year and one month after its release the album was certified double platinum.
+Ready to Die was then certified triple platinum on August 26, 1998, and was later certified four-times platinum on October 19, 1999.
+In April 2018, Ready to Die was certified six-times platinum.